jxman/awsrsschk/README.md

 ## Install

-1. Download folder to your machine
+1. Download the repo folder to your local machine that is running the latest version of node.js
-2. run npm -i
+2. run npm install
 3. Setup your Dynamo-DB tables (see below for more details)
 4. Create a subfolder under root names \env and then create a file named env.dev.json file (see below env file details)
 5. Update the serverless.yml config file with your configs